Dry vs. Semi Dry vs. Wet Snorkel – What are the Differences?

 The rigid snorkel is basically a solid plastic tube with a mouthpiece.
 They are typically bent to somewhat fit a generic form of a face.

 These are basically the same design as what was used since the old days.
 That also means that they typically are wet snorkels.
-Once you get them under water the tube will fill with water.
+Once you get them underwater the tube will fill with water.
 When you come above water again you will have to clear the tube with a forceful blow of air.

+Dry snorkels as well as semi-dry snorkels are newer in design and therefore have more modern features.
 Modern snorkels are usually somewhat flexible.
 Many, if not all, have a purge valve to be able to get the water out without needing too much air.